taikoxyz/taiko-mono/packages/protocol/TEST_TREE.md

         │       ├── It returns the block 9 and its first transition for getLastVerifiedTransitionV3
         │       └── It returns the block 5 and its first transition for getLastSyncedTransitionV3
-        ├── When prove all existing blocks with wrong first transitions │   ├── When prove all existing blocks with correct first transitions │   │   └── When case-8
+        ├── When prove all existing blocks with wrong first transitions │   ├── When prove all existing blocks with correct first transitions2 │   │   └── When case-8
         │   │       ├── It total block count is 10
         │   │       ├── It returns the block 9 and its first transition for getLastVerifiedTransitionV3